-Spring is just days away.
+Spring is here.
 The plants know it and – hopefully – you can feel it.
 It’s time to think about sorting your wardrobe to make the most of limited space, particularly as we change seasons.

-Here are a few ideas to help you make your clothes more accessible within your wardrobe space.
+Here are a few ideas to help make your clothes more accessible within your wardrobe space.

 Change your ways